Margaret Robertson Watt: Early Women's Institutes in the U.K.

 The ideas around Women's Institutes needed the right time and place to take root.
-With World War I already underway, Madge Watt had the determination and stamina to keep bringing WI concepts to everyone's attention until the Agriculture Organizations Society (AOS) began offering funds.
+With World War I already underway, Madge Watt had the determination and stamina to keep bringing WI concepts to everyone's attention until the Agricultural Organisation Society (AOS) began offering funds.
 This initiative enabled a group of women to organize in 1915 as the first Women's Institute.
 They lived in and about the village of Llanfair PG in Wales.

-With funds from the Agriculture Organizations Society, Madge went on to help a number of WIs to organize quickly, following the success of the Welsh group.
+With funds from the Agricultural Organisation Society, Madge went on to help a number of WIs to organize quickly, following the success of the Welsh group.
 By the end of World War I, the movement was credited with being a strong force in agriculture, having increased the food supply from 35% to 60% of the country's requirements.

 Madge was a good speaker and able to put her points across clearly.
 Audience members sometimes said they felt as if she was speaking directly to each individual.
 Madge continued encouraging women to set up and work within Women's Institutes and helped train workers to carry on the administrative side of the organization.
 As a superlative organizer, she helped set up the first 100 Institutes and was Chief Organizer under the Board of Agriculture.

 She developed and presented the first Women's Institute School in Sussex in 1918.
 The School's aim was to interest and begin to train good administrative staff who would continue to bring on new groups.
 She wanted women to realize their own talents and skills for this type of work.
 In her history of women leaders of the ACWW, Jean M. Robinson reproduced an excerpt from the first Women's Institute School manual, which may have been the words that Madge actually spoke: